 3. Lofoten Islands

-To the south of Tromso, but still very much inside the Arctic Circle, the Lofoten archipelago offers a unique blend of island beauty, fishing heritage and superb Northern Lights displays.
-The region’s wildlife is superb, and there’s the chance to spot everything from orcas to eagles on organised excursions that range from boat tours to sea kayaking.
+To the south of Tromso and Alta, but still very much inside the Arctic Circle, the Lofoten Islands offer a unique blend of staggering natural beauty, fishing heritage and superb chances of seeing the Northern Lights.
+The archipelago also lends itself perfectly to wildlife viewing, with opportunities to spot everything from orcas to sea eagles on organised boat safaris and kayaking excursions.

 Northern Lights over the Lofoten Islands